top of page

 Holly’s work explores how buildings can mitigate the effects of climate change while enhancing the well-being of their occupants.
 Through innovative research and cross-disciplinary collaboration, she addresses the urgent challenges of thermal resilience, indoor air quality, carbon emissions, and the future of building design in a rapidly changing world.

-Holly Samuelson is an Associate Professor at Harvard’s Graduate School of Design, where her teaching and research focus on the intersection of building design, human health, and climate change mitigation.
-Holly leads the Human and Planetary Health Group at Harvard, and her research contributions include over 40 peer-reviewed publications.
-Prior to joining Harvard, Holly worked as an architect and a technical consultant to other building professionals.
+Holly Samuelson is an Associate Professor of Architecture at MIT in the Building Technology Group, where her teaching and research focus on the intersection of building design, human health, and climate change mitigation.
+Holly leads the Livable Spaces Lab at MIT, and her research contributions include over 50 peer-reviewed publications.
+Prior to joining MIT, Holly taught at Harvard and previously worked as an architect and a technical consultant to other building professionals

 Featured Projects and Publications